gardiol/ha-solarman-wiki/Home.md

 If you are not living in a place where is energy cost calculated as sum of all three phases (e.g. Germany) but living in a place where is energy cost calculated for each phase individually (e.g. Czechia) in a three-phase systems then set the Zero Export value to at least 100 W. You will save some money! 😉

 # 🎁 Features
-- Supports configuration of inverter (Battery, Grid Zero Export, Grid Export Surplus, Work Mode Programs, ...)
 - Discovery and not just during configuration but also as part of initialization (i.e. adapts to changed IP)
 - Registers which will be part of a request are decided dynamically (when not set in the inverter profile)
-- Different registers can be requested in specific intervals according to their 'update_interval' value set in the inverter profile (definition file)
+- Different registers can be requested in specific intervals according to their 'update_interval' value set in the inverter profile file
 - Attribute type of a sensor which can be attached to any other sensor
+- Supports configuration of inverter (Battery, Grid Zero Export, Grid Export Surplus, Work Mode Programs, ...)
 - Switch, Number and Time entity types for configuring the inverter
 - Configuration items for Battery Nominal Voltage and Battery Life Cycle Rating for calculating SOH and life cycles of the battery